bduran04/4hgmakeup/README.md

 # Natalie Makeup Artist Website

-A modern, elegant website for a makeup artist business built with Next.js and TypeScript.
-Features a responsive design, image gallery with Supabase storage integration, and an admin dashboard for content management.
+A modern, elegant website for a makeup artist business built with Next.js (App Router), TypeScript, and Supabase integration for image storage.

 ## Features

+- Next.js 14 with App Router architecture
+- TypeScript for type safety
 - Responsive design with Tailwind CSS
 - Image gallery with lightbox functionality
 - Category filtering for gallery images
-- Supabase integration for image storage
+- Supabase integration for image storage and authentication
 - Admin dashboard for image management
-- TypeScript for type safety

 ## Getting Started

 ### Prerequisites

-- Node.js 14.x or later
+- Node.js 16.x or later
 - npm or yarn
-- Supabase account (for image storage)
+- Supabase account (for image storage and authentication)

 ### Installation